BitBotFactory/MikaLendingBot/docs/installation.rst

 You will need:

-- A pythonanywhere.com account (Free version works fine, premium recommended)
+- A pythonanywhere.com account (Free version works fine)

 1.2.2 Uploading the bot's files to Pythonanywhere
 -------------------------------------------------

 1. Download the bot's code from `this link <https://github.com/Mikadily/poloniexlendingbot/archive/master.zip>`_.
 2. Extract the files, and run ``lendingbot.py`` once to generate the default.cfg
 3. Modify the default.cfg with your settings (See section 2, Configuration.)
-It is recommended to use a high sleeptimeinactive time for this website, as they meter your CPU usage if you are a free user.
 4. Go to the "files" tab of the website.
 5. Create a new directory, preferably named "poloniexlendingbot" and upload all the files within the folder.
 (You cannot upload the .zip or a folder itself, you must do all the contents.)

+.. note:: If you are running out of CPU time every day: It is recommended to use a high sleeptimeinactive time for this website, as they meter your CPU usage.

 1.2.3 Creating the Web App (Optional)
 -------------------------------------